 Universal City is a medium-sized city located in the state of Texas.
 With a population of 20,359 people and five constituent neighborhoods, Universal City is the 136th largest community in Texas.

 Unlike some cities, Universal City isn’t mainly white- or blue-collar occupations dominate the local economy, Universal City is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Universal City is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Universal City who work in office and administrative support (14.04%), sales jobs (13.13%), and food service (9.97%).

 Also of interest is that Universal City has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Universal City is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.01% of adults in Universal City have at least a bachelor's degree.
+The overall education level of Universal City is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.01% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Universal City in 2010 was $27,635, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $110,540 for a family of four.
 However, Universal City contains both very wealthy and poor people as well.

 Universal City is an extremely ethnically-diverse city.
 The people who call Universal City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Universal City residents report their race to be White, followed by Black or African-American.
 Universal City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 34.91% of the city’s residents.
 Important ancestries of people in Universal City include Irish, English, Italian, and Polish.